Board of Trustees

 Brookline, MA - Ayanna is a practicing attorney who received her law degree from Northeastern University School of Law.
 Ayanna received her bachelor degree in Education from McGill University in Montreal.
 Ayanna grew up in Brookline, attended the Pierce School and Brookline High School.
 She has one daughter who loves live theater.

 Brookline, MA - Paul Vincent Davis is widely recognized as one of the foremost hand puppeteers in the country..
 In addition to performing, Paul has taught puppetry at the Kennedy Center for the Performing Arts and Boston Museum of Fine Arts.
 And for seven years he served as a faculty member and on the Board of Overseers for the Institute of Professional Puppetry Arts at the Eugene O'Neill Theatre Center.

 Newton, MA - Alice has been with the Puppet Showplace Theater since 1990, when she became a member of the administrative staff.
 She and her husband, Tom, presented puppetry performances for 20 years with their company, Schaefer Shenanigans.
 Prior to moving to New England, Alice spent 15 years as a high school science teacher.
 Alice currently serves on the boards of the Boston Area Guild of Puppeteers (BAGOP) and the New England Friends Home, an assisted living facility.
 She also participates in networks for peer counseling and support for families and friends of the mentally ill.

-The board is run by a committee structure, with committees meeting in even numbered months and the entire board meeting in odd numbered months.
 If you are interested in joining this dynamic group of community volunteers and helping Puppet Showplace Theater achieve its mission, please contact Managing Director Cat Meilus at email@example.com.